 Experience: Kurt has a wealth of experience of the US political environment and significant experience of some of our key markets, notably across Asia.
 Kurt has served in several capacities in the US government, including deputy assistant secretary of defence for Asia and Pacific Affairs and director on the National Security Council Staff in the White House.

-Kurt was founder and chairman of StratAsia, a strategic advisory firm focussed on Asia.
+Career: Kurt was founder and chairman of StratAsia, a strategic advisory firm focused on Asia.
 From 2009 to 2013, Kurt served as the US Assistant Secretary of State for East Asian and Pacific Affairs.
-He was widely credited as being a key architect of the 'pivot to Asia' policy.
-Kurt was a central figure in advancing the US-China relationship, building stronger ties to Asian allies, and in the opening of Myanmar.
+He was widely credited as being a key architect of the pivot to Asia policy.
+Kurt was a central figure in advancing the US-China relationship, building stronger ties to Asian allies, and in the opening up of Myanmar.
 Previously, Kurt was the chief executive officer and co-founder of the Center for a New American Security and associate professor at Harvard's John F Kennedy School of Government.
-He is chairman and chief executive officer of The Asian Group LLC, a strategic advisory and investment group specialising in the Asia Pacific region.
-Kurt holds a B.A. in science, technology and public affairs from the University of California.
+Kurt holds a BA in science, technology and public affairs from the University of California.
 He also holds a Certificate in music and political philosophy from the University of Erevan in Soviet Armenia, and a Doctorate in international relations from Brasenose College, Oxford.
 He was a Post Doctoral and Graduate Research Fellow at Harvard University.
-Age 58 at the date of the AGM.
+Age 59 at the date of the AGM.